maarten-pennings/howto/c64mempart/readme.md

 ## Simple partition manager

-My first trial is to replicate Herman's article, but then on the C64.
+We now try to replicate Herman's article, but then on the C64.

-- I create one partition manager (app "A0").
+- Create one partition manager (app "A0").
-- I create two apps ("A1" and "A2", instead of three as Herman does).
+- Create two apps ("A1" and "A2", instead of three as Herman does).
 - Each app gets a block of 2k RAM (yes, that is small), the first one starting at $0800.
 - All three apps are BASIC programs.